Importing from Vietnam into the UK: Duty Rates and the UK-Vietnam FTA

 Rules of Origin Requirements

 To claim UKVFTA preference, goods must originate in Vietnam according to the agreement's rules of origin.
 For textiles and clothing, the standard rule requires the fabric to be woven and the garment to be cut and sewn in Vietnam.
-Goods assembled in Vietnam from fabric imported from China do not qualify as Vietnamese-originating under this rule — a relevant point given Vietnam's significant use of Chinese-sourced textile inputs.
+Goods assembled in Vietnam from fabric imported from China do not qualify as Vietnamese-originating under this rule — a relevant point given Vietnam's heavy use of Chinese fabric.

 For footwear, the typical rule requires the upper to be produced in Vietnam.
 For furniture, sufficient processing must occur in Vietnam — generally, this is met if the furniture is manufactured there from imported raw materials, as furniture manufacturing typically changes the tariff heading of the inputs.